officelearn/azure-docs.sv-se/articles/active-directory/hybrid/reference-connect-adsyncconfig.md

 ## <a name="get-adsyncobjectswithinheritancedisabled"></a>Get-ADSyncObjectsWithInheritanceDisabled

 ### <a name="synopsis"></a>SAMMANFATTNING
-Hämtar AD-objekt med behörighetsarv inaktiverat
+Hämtar AD-objekt med behörighets arv inaktiverade

 ### <a name="syntax"></a>SYNTAX